 NEC Powermate Portable - Luggable 286.

 Okay, before we get started, I like to think of anything with a 68000 and up as being 32bit, despite the original 68000, 68010, 68012 all having 16bit buses and the 68008 (and 68EC000 in 8bit mode) having an 8bit data bus / 24bit address bus.
 Internally they have 32bit registers so this "16/32" definition people like to use gets messy with the 68020 upwards so to me they're all 32bit in the world that is my head.
-Same goes for things such as 386SX and 486SLC.
+Do we call a 386SX or 486SLC a 16bit CPU because it has a 16bit data bus, despite the internal register width being 16bit?
+How about an 8088 being called a 8bit MCU rather than 16bit because it's expansion bus is 8bit?
 VAX was dealt with earlier and deserves it's own spesh section up above.
 Basically if it's running m68k, VAX, PA-RISC, Power, MIPS and is 32bit, I'll be interested.
 If it's a 32bit PC, vaguely interesting.
 List:

 Amigas: 1000, 2000, 3000, 3000UX, 1200T, Sam440EX, MiniMig, MiST.